warp.fem#

 • quad_vertex_indices (array) – warp array of shape (num_tris, 4) containing vertex indices for each quad, in counter-clockwise order

-• positions (array) – warp array of shape (num_vertices, 2) containing 2d position for each vertex
+• positions (array) – warp array of shape (num_vertices, D) containing the position of each vertex

 • temporary_store (TemporaryStore | None) – shared pool from which to allocate temporary arrays